Home - Book Preview

 "The Count of Monte Cristo," Quinn said.

 "Do you want to continue as you have been?
-Group homes, placements, the machinery of the state.
-Another four years until you age out.
-That is one path.
-It is a legitimate path and I make no judgment of that choice."
-His pale eyes were level and serious.
+Group homes, placements, the machinery of the four years until you age is one is a legitimate path and I make no judgment of that choice. " His pale eyes were level and serious.
 "Or do you want something different?
-Something that would ask a great deal more of you, but provide a great deal more in return."
+Something that would ask a great deal more of you, but provide a great deal more in return. "

-Quinn looked at him.
-The walls of books.
-The ladder on its brass railing.
+Quinn looked at walls of ladder on its brass railing.

 "What would different look like?" he asked cautiously.